Got Talent Uruguay: Production

 The idea to produce a Uruguayan adaptation of the international franchise, created by Simon Cowell emerged in March 2019.
 On July 30 of that year, it was confirmed that actress Natalia Oreiro would be the presenter of the program, being her first time to host a local television show.
 In the first days of August, the names of three of the members of the jury were revealed.
 They were the ballet dancer and former soloist of the American Ballet Theatre, María Noel Riccetto; radio host and producer Orlando Petinatti; and the presenter, actress Claudia Fernández.
 Finally, on September 1, the actor and singer, ex-vocalist of Márama, Agustín Casanova confirmed his participation.

 From November to December 2019, the production team toured the 19 departments of the country to make the casts, as a whole, they called more than 10,000 people, becoming the version with the most aspirants.
-Filming of the auditions began in February 2020, which were held in important theaters in the country: Spanish Theater (Durazno), Politeama Theater (Canelones), Florencio Sánchez Theater (Paysandú), Convention Center (Punta del Este) and El Galpon Theater (Montevideo).
+Filming of the auditions began in February 2020, which were held in important theaters in the country: Spanish Theater (Durazno), Politeama Theater (Canelones), Florencio Sánchez Theater (Paysandú), Convention Center (Punta del Este) and El Galpón Theater (Montevideo).

 The filming of the second stage began on August 12, 2020 at the Nelly Goitiño Auditorium in Montevideo, which did not have an audience because of the sanitary restrictions due to the COVID-19 pandemic.
 With the same restrictions, the semi-finals took place at that venue, while the final was held at the Antel Arena.

 On September 14, the renewal for a second season was announced, scheduled for 2021.
 Season 2 premiered on April 12, 2021, and unlike the previous one, it was filmed only at the El Galpón Theater in Montevideo.
 The final was held on September 20, at the National Auditorium.